Face

 BLEPHAROPLASTY VS BROW LIFT SURGERY

 In some cases, drooping of the upper eyelid is due not to loosening eyelid muscles and skin, but to the descent of the eyebrow, which can shrink the upper lid space.
 Patients in this scenario may achieve better results with a brow lift than a blepharoplasty.
-Brow lift surgery elevates the brows and smooths the forehead, and may improve upper eyelid hooding if it was caused by sagging brows.
+Brow lift surgery elevates the brows and smooths the forehead, and may improve upper eyelid hooding if it was caused by drooping brows.
 If excess skin and fat is the cause of the hooding, then a blepharoplasty is a more appropriate procedure.

 EYELID SURGERY CONSULTATION